Full Service Commodity Brokerage Since 1975 800-272-9131 Thursday, February 12, 2026

 Butter - Central U.S.

-Milk output is steady in the Central region and cream production remains
+Milk production is steady in the Central region and milk components are up from

 Prices for: Central, All First Sales, F.O.B., Grade AA, Edible Butter